A teachers guide to Lesson Plenaries: Ideas, tips and classroom strategies.

 "Today we talked about the importance of using our senses when learning new things.
 We also discussed some ways you could do this at home."
 "Now I'd like us to take turns sharing something with each other that has helped you learn more effectively by using your senses."

 Mini plenaries work well if there is time left over after the main lesson.
 If not, then it may be better to spend the extra time on another activity.

 The most important thing to remember is that effective plenums should always be planned ahead of time so that everyone knows exactly what will happen next.
 This means that teachers need to plan their lessons carefully before class starts, and think through which activities would best fit into any given situation.
 Teachers who don't prepare enough often find themselves scrambling during the lesson itself, trying to figure out where to go next.

-Lessons are the most important part of your lesson.
+Lesson starters are the most important part of your lesson.
 They’re what you use to teach students, so they need to be well-written and organized.
 But there is a lot more that goes into making lessons work than just writing them out!
 In this post I want to share some tips on how to make sure your lessons are effective for both you and your students.

 The first thing we should do when planning our lessons is decide which starter or plenary will best help us get started with each topic.
 In addition, it helps if we have an idea about where we would like to go in terms of content before we start teaching.
 This way we can plan ahead and avoid having to scramble at the last minute.
 Here are three ways to choose starters:

 1) Choose starters & plenaries based on student interest

 Getting students to engage in reflection time can be a difficult task.
 The key here is to create opportunities for students to reflect on their learning throughout the year.
 One option is to ask questions during whole group discussions.
 Another option is to set aside specific times for individual reflections.
 You could even try asking students to write down 3 things they learned today.
 These options all require students to think critically about their experiences and apply those concepts back to their daily lives.